-Wherever the term "Department" appears herein without qualification, it should be understood to mean the New York State Department of Financial Services.
+Wherever the term "the Department" appears herein without qualification, it should be understood to mean the New York State Department of Financial Services.

-The examination was conducted at the Company's main administrative office located at 1400 American Lane, Schaumburg, Illinois 60196-1056 1.
-SCOPE OF EXAMINATION
+The examination was conducted at the Company's main administrative office located at 1400 American Lane, Schaumburg, Illinois 60196-1056.

+1. SCOPE OF EXAMINATION

-The Department has performed a coordinated group examination of Northern Insurance Company of New York.
+The Department has performed a coordinated group examination of the Company.
 The previous examination was conducted as of December 31, 2006.
 This examination covered the five year period from January 1, 2007 through December 31, 2011.
 Transactions occurring subsequent to this period were reviewed where deemed appropriate by the examiner.